insidewhy/cc.loader/README.md

 baking
 ------
 When using cc.require or &lt;script&gt; in a head of a javascript, many web conections are created in order to load each script.
 Each request involves a potentially large set of replicated headers which slows down the load speed of the page.
-Installing commoncommon provides the "ccbaker" command which can be used to combine all modules reachable from a certain module file into a single (potentially minified/obfuscated) javascript file which can be loaded very fast by the browser.
+Installing ccloader provides the "ccbaker" command which can be used to combine all modules reachable from a certain module file into a single (potentially minified/obfuscated) javascript file which can be loaded very fast by the browser.

 To bake the module above together with its dependencies: